 To receive services through the AHS Home Care program or to gain admission into supportive living settings that have a contract with AHS for additional health and personal care services (designated supportive living), individuals must be assessed by an AHS home care case manager to determine their unmet health needs.
 In addition to publicly funded health and personal care services through the AHS Home Care program, Albertans can access privately purchased services in their home or supportive living setting.

-For more information on publicly funded health and personal care services available in supportive living settings, contact Alberta Health Services or or call Health Link Alberta at 1-866-408-5465.
+For more information on publicly funded health and personal care services available in supportive living settings, contact Alberta Health Services or or call Health Link at 811.

 In a supportive living setting, residents are responsible for paying for their accommodation costs such as room, meals, housekeeping and any optional services that may be offered by the supportive living operator.
 Additional accommodation services that may be included in the basic package or are available for an extra fee to the resident can include personal choice services such as hairdressing, personal laundry and nail services.

 Supportive living operators determine the service packages that are available and costs for those packages or additional services that can be purchased.
 Residents are encouraged to meet with the supportive living operator and have a clear understanding of accommodation fees, services, and costs before they sign a residency agreement and move into an accommodation.

 It is advisable to consult with a financial planner or other qualified advisor to help you determine what accommodation you can afford.

 Individuals do not pay for publicly funded health and personal care services provided through the AHS Home Care program or in a designated supportive living space, based on their assessed unmet need.
 They are, however, responsible for arranging and paying for any additional services that they choose.